sonata-nfv/son-tutorials/upb-emulator-mano-integration-demo/doc/story_osm_gui.md

 less /var/log/osm/openmano.log
 ```

-You have to set the route to be able to access the launchpad (do on host):
+You have to set the route to be able to access the OSM launchpad (do on host):
 ```
 demo/osm/set_route.sh
 ```